GCU-GenCyber/GenCyber-Camp-24/Principles of Security/Principles of Privileges.md

 + It is defined as "the practice of restricting account creation and permission levels to only the resources a user requires to perform an authorized activity."
 + It is widely considered to be a cybersecurity best practice and it is a foundational step in protecting privileged access to critical data and assets.

+Benefits of Least Privilege
++ Minimizes Attack Surface (the number of all possible attack vectors where the system can be accessed and data can be extracted.)
++ Reduces Spread of Malware
++ Protects Against Human Error

 <p align="center">
   <img src="https://github.com/GCU-GenCyber/GenCyber-Camp-23/blob/main/Principles%20of%20Security/img/PoLP.png"
 </p>

 ### Privileged Identity Management (PIM)
-+ This is used to translate a user's roles within an organization into an access role on the system
-+ It is a service in Azure Active Directory (Azure AD) that enables a person to manage, control, and monitor access to important resources in one's company/organization.
+This is the process companies use to manage which privileged users, including human users and machine users, have access to which resources.
+These policies focus on ontrolling users with elevated permissions to change settings, provision or deprovision access, and make other significant changes without formal oversight.
+Some companies use PIM solutions to monitor user behavior and distributed access to prevent admins from having too many permissions.

-+ Companies want to lessen the number of people who have access to secure information or resources.
-+ This is because it reduces the chance of:
+Companies want to lessen the number of people who have access to secure information or resources  because it reduces the chance of:
   + an authorized user inadvertently impacting a sensitive resource
   + A threat actor getting access.

   Examples of Threat Actors Include:
     + Hackers : Typical people trying to hack your infrastructure
     + Hacktivists : Those who promote their cause their cause through hacking
     + Script Kiddies : Can't hack so they grab known scripts; premade attacks